wu87988622/ohara/ohara-manager/README.md

   [nodemon] app crashed - waiting for file changes before starting...
   ```

-  This could happen with several factors:
+  This could happen due to several factors:

-  - **Configurator hasn't fully started**: after you start the configurator container.
+  - **Configurator hasn't fully started yet**: after you start the configurator container.
 The container needs some time to fully initialize the service.
 This usually takes about a minute or so.
 And as we're doing the API check by hitting the real API in Ohara manager.
 This results to the error in the above.

-  - **You're not using the correct IP in Manager container**: If you start a configurator container in your local as well as a manager.
+  - **You're not using the correct IP in Manager container**: if you start a configurator container in your local as well as a manager.
 You should specify an IP instead of something like localhost in: --configurator http://localhost:12345/v0 This won't work as the manager is started in the container so it won't be able to connect to the configurator without a real IP

   - **As we mentioned in the previous sections.
 Please double check your configurator URL spelling.
 This is usually the cause of the above-mentioned error**